ThomasMertes/seed7/src/read_me.txt

-                     stand-alone C compiler (CL) writes the error messages to standard output (use: "2>NUL: >"), while the Unix C compliers including MinGW and cygwin write the error messages to the error output (use "2>").
+                     stand-alone C compiler (CL) writes the error messages to standard output (use: "2>NUL: >"), while the Unix C compliers including MinGW and Cygwin write the error messages to the error output (use "2>").

   LINKER_OPT_DEBUG_INFO: Contains the linker option to add source